zedux-dev/neutralino-vite-template/README.md

-# neutralinojs-minimal
+# neutralinojs + vite

-The default template for a Neutralinojs app.
-It's possible to use your favorite frontend framework by using [these steps](https://neutralino.js.org/docs/getting-started/using-frontend-libraries).
+A custom template for a Neutralinojs app.
+Including vite and vue frontent.

 ## Contributors